 What about the website itself?

 It is really hard to get professional results using site builders like those provided by Vistaprint, GoDaddy, etc., and if the site is to be used to bring in business, a professional appearance is extremely important.

 A reputable, experienced web consultant could handle this for you, save you a lot of hassle, and provide you with a quality website that fits your needs.

-If it’s important for you to build the site yourself, I suggest starting the new site using WordPress or Squarespace, and doing so before you’ve cancelled the Vistaprint site.
+If it’s important for you to build the site yourself, I suggest starting the new site using WordPress, and doing so before you’ve cancelled the Vistaprint site.
 This way you can easily pick up and use any text or images you used on the Vistaprint site.

 Thanks for writing in.